 - We think hard work and delayed gratification will get us there.

-- We think its selfish.
+- We believe its selfish.

-- We think our happiness should come second.
+- Thinking our happiness should come second.

 - We think we’re already as happy as we're going to get.